Your Personal Brand – Step 3: Your Character

 Warren Buffett – Integrity and Humility – Here’s one of my favorite quotes of his “Somebody once said that in looking for people to hire, you look for three qualities: integrity, intelligence, and energy.
 And if you don’t have the first, the other two will kill you.
 You think about it; it’s true.
 If you hire somebody without [integrity], you really want them to be dumb and lazy.”

-This article was written by Henna Inam, CEO Coach.
-She works with women leaders to help them be successful, deeply engaged, fulfilled, and out of that create organizations that drive breakthroughs in innovation, engagement, growth and meaning in the world.
-Her corporate clients include Nestle, J&J, Home Depot and others who deeply care about growing their female leadership talent.
+This article was written by Henna Inam, executive coach, speaker, and consultant.
+She works with women to help them realize their potential to be authentic, transformational leaders.
+They create organizations that drive breakthroughs in innovation, growth, and engagement.
+Her corporate clients include Coca Cola, UPS, Nestle, J&J, and others who know female leadership talent is good for business.
 To accelerate your own growth connect with her here.
-Sign up for her blog here
+Connect on Twitter @hennainam.

 Leave a Comment